 Abel Tasman luxury lodge in New Zealand

-Responsible travel: Abel Tasman luxury lodge in New Zealand
+Responsible tourism: Abel Tasman luxury lodge in New Zealand

 Our business sits in a beautiful 50 acre property which was once cleared for farming.
 We have a long-term plan to revert it to mature native bush with species appropriate to our valley.
 If we can attract native birds then over time they will do the rest by flying into the Kahurangi and Abel Tasman National Parks to source seed and to drop it under the trees that we have planted.
 We are also, when the native bush is big enough, removing stands of gum and pine that were planted as firewood trees by previous owners.
 Through a trapping program around the circumference of the Lodge, we are protecting nests and increasing native bird numbers - just listen to the dawn chorus!